 - Update your employer.
 Update your employer or anyone else who pays money into your account with your new bank account details as your new bank cannot do this for you.

 - Online shopping.
-If you're a fan of online shopping, your old card details will be stored with several sites.
+If you're a fan of online shopping, and who isn't these days, your old card details will be stored with several sites.
 Remember to update your banking details with any retailers you shop with regularly online.

 What’s the best value current account?